netanelavr/chatgpt-upload-guard/README.md

 ## ⚠️ Limitations

 - Requires WebGPU support for optimal AI performance
-- Initial model loading may take 30-60 seconds
+- Initial model loading may take ~20 seconds
-- Large files (>10MB) may take longer to process
-- PDF text extraction is basic and may miss complex layouts

 - Only works on ChatGPT websites (chat.openai.com, chatgpt.com)

 ## 🐛 Known Issues

 - First-time use requires downloading the AI model (~1-2GB)
-- Some PDFs with complex formatting may not extract text properly
 - WebLLM initialization can be slow on older hardware

 ## 📞 Support